-Okay, the name is long and intimidating, but residency without lucrative activity is pretty straightforward.
-Essentially this is what is known in Andorra as “Type 1” residency.
-To obtain this type of residency, individuals will need to make a total investment of €400,000, including the €50,000 with the government.
+Okay, the name is long and intimidating, but residency without lucrative activity is actually pretty straightforward.
+Essentially, this is what is known in Andorra as “Type 1” residency.
+To obtain this type of residency, individuals will need to make a total investment of €600,000.
+(This includes the €50,000 government bond deposit mentioned above.)

-Investments do include property or real estate, but if you do prefer to rent, you can invest through many other mediums.
-Ways in which you can reach the €400,000 investment threshold include:
+Investments do include property or real estate, but if you prefer to rent you can invest through various other means.
+Ways in which you can reach the €600,000 investment threshold include:

-- Shares in Andorran companies
+Shares in Andorran companies

-- Investments in the property market
+Investments in the property market

 Professionals in International Business

 “Type II” residency is geared towards any individual who does business abroad.
-With this type of passive residency, interested applicants are required to formally create an Andorran company.
+With this type of passive residency, interested applicants are required to form an Andorran company.
 This is in addition to the government bond listed above.
 Once your Andorran company is formed, you will need to spend at least 90 days within the country each year and conduct 85% of business outside of the country.

 Achievement Based Residency: Accredited Athletes, Scientists, and Artists

 The third and final type is based on international accreditation.
-It is geared towards individuals who are professional athletes, performers, scientists, artists, or anyone who has a high-status as an individual.
+It is geared towards individuals who are professional athletes, performers, scientists, artists or anyone who has a high status as an individual.
 Bear in mind that to qualify, 85% of your work must happen outside of Andorra’s borders.
-There is not currently a requirement for investment for this type of residency outside of the €50,000 government bond.
+There is not currently a requirement for investment for this type of residency outside of the €47,500 government bond.

 With that said, you cannot just claim to be something you’re not.
 Approval of your application will be contingent upon proper documentation of your achievements.
 Here is what you must provide to the government:

-- Documents proving success within your field, notable achievements, and overall qualifications.
+Documents proving success within your field, notable achievements and overall qualifications

-- A detailed income report.
+A detailed income report

-- Awards and accreditation within your field or practice.
+Awards and accreditation within your field or practice

 Only once you prove your status in your field will you qualify for this type of passive residency.